St John Emergency Relief Fund

 This suggestion was agreed by the Grand Council in 2009, and £100,000 was earmarked, with all Priories donating in relation to the Order membership, similar to contributions made to the budget of St John International.

 The criteria for drawing on the fund are intentionally broad, so as to allow its rapid and flexible use.

 An emergency could include a natural disaster, such as a fire, flood, earthquake, drought, famine, or human conflict, terrorism, civil unrest, or outbreak of disease.
-Funds can be drawn o by decision of a small committee and is replenished as necessary.
+Funds can be drawn by decision of a small committee and are replenished as necessary.

 In 2009, £20,000 was designated for St John Zimbabwe as further help with their work during the outbreak of cholera during that year.

 In 2011, £33,000 was allocated to St John Kenya to enable them to deliver famine relief in the east of their country, following discussions with the World Health Organisation.
 Specific objectives including providing food for 15,000 people and medical treatment to 1,300 adults and children within three months.